onlyjazz/flask-reports/Rivka Rot/README.md

-This folder includes all vibrant reports definitions files (yaml files)
+This folder includes the YAML report definition files for the development branch

-The folder name should be = flask customer name (customers.name)
+Sub-directories are named using the following convention: /flask.customers.name